Things worse for McMahon and WWE

-Just when everything was starting to quiet down a little with the Vince McMahon situation we reported about two weeks ago, things got a lot worse Friday for McMahon.
+Just when everything was starting to quiet down a little with the Vince McMahon situation we reported about a couple weeks ago, things got a lot worse last Friday for McMahon.

 In a detailed report at www.wsj.com, it states McMahon agreed to pay more than $12 million in hush money to four different women dating back to 2005.